armory/documentation/_operator_reference/canary.md

   - `accounts`:`
       - `name`: account name
         - `project`: (*Required*) The Google Cloud Platform project the canary service will use to consume GCS and Stackdriver.
         - `jsonPath`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See https://cloud.google.com/compute/docs/access/service-accounts for more information.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
         - `bucket`: The name of a storage bucket that your specified account has access to.
 If you specify a globally unique bucket name that doesn't exist yet, Kayenta will create that bucket for you.
         - `bucketLocation`: This is only required if the bucket you specify doesn't exist yet.
 In that case, the bucket will be created in that location.
 See https://cloud.google.com/storage/docs/managing-buckets#manage-class-location.
         - `rootFolder`: The root folder in the chosen bucket to place all of the canary service's persistent data in (Default: kayenta).